Obituaries:

 Died at age 51.

-parents, William and Josephine Lesso, Austin, Texas; a brother, William, Houston;
+William and Josephine Lesso, Austin, Texas; a brother,

-Bianca, Louisville, Ky.
-David C. Gross Funeral Homes and Cremation Center,
+David C. Gross Funeral Homes and Cremation Center, Central

 Published in the St. Petersburg Times on 7/7/2007 |